alibahramian/Wordpress-on-EKS/README.md

 required values have been set in helm chart in case of needed it can be changed in`wordpress-chart/values.yaml`

-RDS intance variable that needs to be use by wordpress app will be passed by helm-release.
+RDS instance variable that needs to be used by wordpress app will be passed by helm-release.

 ```
 $ terraform init
 $ terraform apply
 ```
-The worpress application will be accessible by loadbalancer ip address that shown in `outputs.tf`
+The wordpress application will be accessible by loadbalancer ip address that show in `outputs.tf`